 The Escape Clause

-It is necessary to do as much as possible to reduce the bloodshed that we will invariably witness, and for which we bear (to varying degrees) both responsibility and guilt.
-The military must minimize the losses as much as it can, and we must urge it to do so, while still trying to protect the residents of the sit-in’s neighborhood.
-The media and the state must make it clear, in radio, on television, and through some form of a National Reconciliation Committee, that anybody who has not so far taken a life, or incited others to do so is a free man, who has the full moral, social, and security backing of the people and the state.
+It is necessary to do as much as possible to reduce the bloodshed that we will invariably witness and for which we bear (to varying degrees) both responsibility and guilt.
+The military must minimize the losses as much as possible, and we must urge it to do so while still trying to protect the residents of the sit-in’s neighborhood.
+The media and the state must make it clear, in radio, on television, and through some form of a National Reconciliation Committee, that anybody who has not so far taken a life or incited others to do so is a free man, who has the full moral, social, and security backing of the people and the state.
 It is even possible that some would require something akin to a witness protection program.

-For the leaderships, the issue is far more insidious, it is incredibly naïve to underestimate the amount of damage that the more criminal ones are capable of if they are released in some kind of a deal, whether it included the release of all of them, or only some.
+For the leadership, the issue is far more insidious.
+It is incredibly naïve to underestimate the amount of damage that the more criminal ones are capable of if released in some deal, whether it included the release of all of them or only some.

 Any criminal who has tasted the kind of power that the Brotherhood thought they would retain has already become a security risk.
 A security risk that cannot be taken lightly, and nobody in Egypt wants to have years of shopping-mall explosions to look forward to, or vengeful acts of violence on the streets, against Copts, against Non-Veiled woman, and against others whose only crime is that they have, in the eyes of the Islamists, betrayed the Brotherhood’s ambitions.

 They must be dissolved, which of course, would infuriate any ‘Political Islamists’ left in the wake of these events, including the half-baked Islamist parties that are, effectively, rubber stamps for the Brotherhood, as well as those from the Salafi current, including the Nour Party.
-Most of us, sadly, have seen that they really do not have much to offer, whether politically, socially, or economically.
+Sadly, most of us have seen that they really do not have much to offer, whether politically, socially, or economically.

-It is because of this political poverty (a poverty shared by many of the so-called secular opposition as well, only they do not claim to represent a religion) that they rely so brutally on marketing themselves as representatives of Islam.
-The Islam with which I am familiar, however, is one in which nobody, technically, is more qualified to know what is right than anybody else is, because God makes himself available to all equally, and hence the phrase ‘istaftee qalbak’, which literally means – consult your heart.
+Because of this political poverty (a poverty shared by many of the so-called secular opposition as well, only they do not claim to represent a religion), they rely so brutally on marketing themselves as representatives of Islam.
+The Islam with which I am familiar, however, is one in which nobody, technically, is more qualified to know what is right than anybody else is, because God makes himself available to all equally, and hence the phrase ‘istaftee qalbak,’ which literally means – consult your heart.

 Tie yourself to the mast, my friend, and the storm shall surely pass.

-Note: This was submitted to the Egypt Monocle, but rejected both for length, and on grounds of editorial policy.
+Note: This was submitted to the Egypt Monocle but rejected both for length and on the grounds of editorial policy.
 I understand the length part.